DIGITAL COGNITIVE ASSESSMENTS

 Read below to see the evolution of DCTclock and how it ultimately became a cornerstone of Linus Health's digital cognitive assessment platform.

-Evolution of the Clock Drawing Test and Linus Health's Digital Cognitive Assessment Platform
+Evolution of the Alzheimer's Clock Drawing Test and Linus Health's Digital Cognitive Assessment Platform

 Neuropsychological researchers develop the clock drawing test (CDT)